 In December 2020, the European Commission published the highly-anticipated proposal for a Digital Services Act (DSA), to create a Single Market for digital services in the EU.

 As a leading voice of digital, online and tech, DOT Europe is eager to engage with policy makers and stakeholders on this important initiative.
 Given our role at the heart of the digital economy, DOT Europe and its wide variety of members can offer first-hand insight into the evolving nature of technology and EU citizens’ relation to it.
 We will use our shared experiences to be a constructive driver of the DSA discussions.
-Below you can find our latest publications relating to the DSA.
+Below you can find our latest publications relating to the DSA, as well as the DSA Report Cards, delivered to key policy makers on the occasion of the DSA’s anniversary to score legislative proposals on how closely they align with the DSA.